Augur: Modeling Covariate Causal Associations in Time Series via Large Language Models: Introduction

 In this paper, we propose Augur, a novel framework that relies exclusively on LLM for time series forecasting.
 As illustrated in Figure~\ref{fig:graphical_abstract}, Augur uniquely leverages the causal reasoning capabilities of LLM to uncover latent causal associations among covariates in the time series.
 This approach not only improves the generalization performance of forecasts but also enhances model interpretability by enabling explicit, traceable reasoning about covariate interactions.

 Specifically, Augur employs a two-stage teacher–student architecture.
 In the first stage, a powerful pre-trained LLM acts as the teacher, identifying potential causal relationships in the time series and encoding them as a directed graph.
 This process combines a heuristic search-space reduction algorithm with pairwise causality tests, iteratively pruning spurious edges.
 In the second stage, a lightweight LLM serves as the student, refining the teacher’s graph by retaining only high-confidence causal links.
 These validated associations, along with their textual summary rather than mere data summaries, are then converted into structured prompts to guide the student’s forecasting.
+This distillation significantly reduces inference costs and latency compared to deploying the teacher model directly, ensuring practical scalability.
 Extensive experiments on real-world datasets show that Augur achieves competitive forecasting accuracy and zero-shot generalization.

-\textbf{Contribution.} \ding{182} To the best of our knowledge, this work presents the first exploration of LLMs' potential for analyzing causal associations among time series covariates. \ding{183} We propose Augur, a purely LLM-driven time series forecasting framework that leverages a teacher-student dual-stage architecture to refine causal associations and incorporate them as textual prompts, thereby enhancing both predictive accuracy and interpretability. \ding{184} Extensive experiments on real-world datasets with 25 baselines demonstrate that Augur achieves dominant performance.
+\textbf{Contribution.} \ding{182} To the best of our knowledge, this work presents the first exploration of LLMs' potential for analyzing causal associations among time series covariates. \ding{183} We propose Augur, a purely LLM-driven time series forecasting framework that leverages a teacher-student dual-stage architecture to refine causal associations and incorporate them as textual prompts, thereby enhancing both predictive accuracy and interpretability. \ding{184} Extensive experiments on real-world datasets with 26 baselines demonstrate that Augur achieves dominant performance.